christianJames24/animator/README.md

 <br>
 <br>
-have fun, u can also make ur own effects by making a pull request if u want
+Have fun, you can also make ur own effects by making a pull request if you want